In 2019, French-founded watchmaking house Reservoir unveiled its first dive watch, the aptly named Hydrosphere,

 the dashboard scales of race cars.
 For the Hydrosphere, Reservoir cites “pressure gauges” as the inspiration for the

-design, but the result is the same: minutes indicates via a 60-minute scale along the top three quarters of the face,
+design, but the result is the same: You indicate the minutes via a 60-minute scale along the top three quarters of the

-while a cyclops-magnified, digital jumping hour is on display below this scale, at 6 o’clock.
-A stylized power reserve
+face, while a cyclops-magnified, digital jumping hour is on display below this scale, at 6 o’clock.
+A stylized power

-also lies just below the hour indicator, providing some extra symmetry to the design.
-Powering the limited-edition
+reserve also lies just below the hour indicator, providing some extra symmetry to the design.
+Powering the limited-

-diver, behind a solid, engraved caseback, is a Reservoir-modified ETA 2824-2 caliber, specially adjusted to meet the
+edition diver, behind a solid, engraved caseback, is a Reservoir-modified ETA 2824-2 caliber, specially adjusted to meet

-needs of the retrograde time display.
-The automatic movement is also capable of a 37-hour power reserve.
+the needs of the retrograde time display.
+The automatic movement is capable of a 37-hour power reserve.

 The Reservoir Hydrosphere Bronze “Greg Lecoeur” Edition is available directly through Reservoir for $4,980, with limits